-In determining the audit procedures, we took into account the results of our evaluation and testing of the operating effectiveness of some of the company-wide fraud risk management controls.
+In determining the audit procedures, we took into account the results of our evaluation and testing of the operating effectiveness of some of the Company-wide fraud risk management controls.

-We also performed procedures including identifying journals to test based on risk criteria and comparing the identified entries to supporting documentation.
-These included journal entries posted containing specific words and consistent ending numbers and posted on Bank holidays.
+We also performed procedures including identifying journal entries and other adjustments to test based on risk criteria and comparing the identified entries to supporting documentation.
+These included journal entries posted containing specific wordings and those posted on Bank holidays.

-Identifying and responding to risks of material misstatement due to non-compliance with laws and regulations
+Identifying and responding to risks of material misstatement related to compliance with laws and regulations

-We identified areas of laws and regulations that could reasonably be expected to have a material effect on the financial statements from our general commercial and sector experience, through discussion with the directors (as required by auditing standards), from inspections of regulatory and legal correspondences and discussed with directors and other management the policies and procedures regarding compliance with laws and regulations.
+We identified areas of laws and regulations that could reasonably be expected to have a material effect on the financial statements from our general commercial and sector experience and through discussion with the directors and others management (as required by auditing standards), and from inspection of the Company's regulatory and legal correspondence and discussed with the directors and other management the policies and procedures regarding compliance with laws and regulations.